Category:

 Preface

 *Disclaimer: This article was written before the February release of Shopify Editions.
-While most of the predictions and hopes in here for Hydrogen updates still stand up, we will need to follow up after getting hands-on with the updates for a longer period of time to confirm if it meets our expectations.
+While most of the predictions and hopes in here for Hydrogen updates still stand up, we will need to follow up after getting more hands-on experience with the updates for a longer period of time to confirm if they meet our expectations.

-For this article, Liam Quinn (Vervaunt) & Michal Klim (Commerce-UI) have teamed up to give a broader insight into the current state of play with Shopify’s Hydrogen and Oxygen offering, the technical capabilities and limitations, and how they could progress in the near future.
+For this article, Liam Quinn (Vervaunt) & Michal Klim (Commerce-UI) have teamed up to provide broader insights into the current state of play with Shopify’s Hydrogen and Oxygen offering, including the technical capabilities and limitations and how they could progress in the near future.

-Meeting at a conference last year, we’d discussed the topic at length.
-I’d been having discussions with some larger brands on moving to Shopify and potential solutions to their complex requirements.
-Michal ran me through a wealth of the research and practical examples of Hydrogen that he had been working on, and how its application stands up in the real world.
-We decided that between us we could deliver a broad but specific review of the technology, with practical takeaways.
+While meeting at a conference last year, we discussed the topic at length.
+I’d been having discussions with some larger brands about moving to Shopify and potential solutions to their complex requirements.
+Michal ran me through a wealth of research and practical examples of Hydrogen that he had been working on and how its application stands up in the real world.
+We decided that, between us, we could deliver a broad but specific review of the technology with practical takeaways.

 Introduction

-However (with less scepticism) it became evident when digging into the technology more, that this Shopify proposition and overall objective was a really optimistic and an ambitious one.
-The long term goals would mean brands would remain more closely embedded into the Shopify ecosystem, but it would eliminate a lot of the risks associated with headless builds.
+However, with less skepticism, it became evident when digging into the technology more that this Shopify proposition and the overall objective was a really optimistic and ambitious one.
+The long-term goals would mean brands would remain more closely embedded into the Shopify ecosystem, but it would eliminate a lot of the risks associated with headless builds.

-Risks included potential technical debt, agency lock-in, and increased development effort in maintenance and common tasks - all of the aspects which initially put Shopify onto the trajectory they have been on.
+Risks included potential technical debt, agency lock-in, and increased development effort in maintenance and common tasks.
+In other words, all of the aspects that initially put Shopify on their current trajectory.

-Previously, the tech stack for a headless build might shape up something like:
+Previously, the tech stack for a headless build might look something like:

-• A frontend JS framework for development such as React, Angular, Vue.js, Next.js.
+• A frontend JS framework for development, such as React, Angular, Vue.js, or Next.js.

-• One of several API based content management systems, such as Contentful, Prismic, Sanity.io implemented into the above selection.
+• One of several API-based content management systems, such as Contentful, Prismic, or Sanity.io implemented into the above selection.

-These might be mixed and matched (or replaced with other options) depending mostly on development agency preference.
-With the announcement of Hydrogen and Oxygen (aside from being a bit of a slow burn for both to be at a useable point) this could instead look like the following:
+These might be mixed and matched, or replaced with other options, depending mostly on the preference of the development agency.
+With the announcement of Hydrogen and Oxygen, aside from being a bit of a slow burn for both to be at a useable point, this could instead look like:

 • Hydrogen as the base JS framework.